Omid-Mohebi/Rice-Leaf-Disease-Detection/README.md

 This code structure can also be adapted for more complex image processing tasks in the healthcare field and other domains, enabling broader applications beyond rice leaf disease detection.

-**P.S**: I've also added the Python export of the Jupyter notebook it the repository.
+**P.S**: The repository contains the Python export of the Jupyter notebooks for easy reproducibility.